Intro

 iii) become mature, attaining to the whole measure of the fullness of Christ?

-iv) in all things, grown up into him who is the Head, that is, Christ?
+iv) in all things, grown up to become the mature body of Him who is the Head, that is, Christ?

-- In all that Paul wrote about Jesus giving some to be prophets and the Holy Spirit giving prophecy as he determines there is no hint that he considered what those people might say was noteworthy, let alone would add to Scripture.
+In all that Paul wrote about Jesus giving some to be prophets and the Holy Spirit giving the gift of prophecy to some as he determines there is no hint that Paul considered what those people might say was noteworthy, let alone would add to Scripture.
 He only said that it must not contradict Scripture.
 He wrote … “Two or three prophets should speak, and the others should weigh carefully what is said” (1Corinthians 14:29)

 Many prophets but only a few records